 Pick up ---> accommodation Villa Farmhouse PDF

-Your adventure will commence at the stunning Central Station of Florence, where you will be collected by our knowledgeable local driver.
+Your Tuscany Italy tour will commence at the stunning Central Station of Florence.
+You will be collected by our knowledgeable local driver.
 From the station, you will be shuttled to your authentic Tuscan farmhouse base, where you will have a chance to explore the private apartment that you will call home for the next few days.

 The farmhouse will give you the first glimpse of what awaits: peace, tranquillity, and stunning countryside vistas.
 You will also benefit from modern amenities such as a swimming pool, restaurant, laundry facilities, and full Wi-Fi access.